Oleksandr Usyk's promoter says Tyson Fury fight in jeopardy due to Fury's financial demands

-Alex Krassyuk, who represents Oleksandr Usyk, said Tyson Fury was asking for "too much money"; "Even if Usyk would get zero for the fight, it would still not be sufficient for Tyson to cover his [demands]"
+Alex Krassyuk, who represents Oleksandr Usyk, said Tyson Fury was asking for "too much money"; Fury releases a statement on social media, insisting that Usyk and his team are only "worth 30 per cent."

 Oleksandr Usyk's promoter says the Ukrainian's undisputed heavyweight title fight with Tyson Fury is in jeopardy due to Fury's financial demands.